-Since ARS only analyzed tritium and Sr-90 in water samples during 2010, only PE results for these analytes were reviewed.
-GEL and TA participated in the ERA radiological PE studies.
-Of GEL's tests on radiological samples, 88.4 percent were in the Acceptable range; 74.1 percent of TA's tests were Acceptable.

-GEL and TA also participated in the ELAP evaluations: 100 percent of GEL's tests on radiological samples were in the Acceptable range and 68.2 percent of TA's ELAP tests on radiological samples were in the Acceptable range.
+Since ARS only analyzed tritium and Sr-90 in water samples during 2011, only PE results for these analytes were reviewed.
+GEL, TA, and ARS participated in the ERA radiological PE studies.
+Of GEL's tests on radiological samples, 95.4 percent were in the Acceptable range; 86.4 percent of TA's tests were Acceptable; and 86.7 percent of ARS's tests were Acceptable.
+TA also participated in the ELAP evaluations; 90.1 percent of TA's ELAP tests on radiological samples were in the Acceptable range.
+GEL also participated in the MAPEP evaluations; 87.9 percent of GEL's tests on radiological samples were in the Acceptable range.